Biksell/asl/Angry Birds/README.md

 Supports:
 - Splitting on level change
 - Starting on first shot bird
-- Made for the 4.0.0 found in archive.org
+- Made for version 4.0.0 found in archive.org

 Contact **biksel** on Discord if you have any issues